google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

 Finally, another obvious optimization in expression evaluation is the removal of SoyValue boxes.
-If an expression is fully typed, then we could eliminate all the SoyValue wrappers and instead operate directly on raw longs, doubles and Strings.
+If an expression is fully typed, then we could eliminate all the SoyValue wrappers and instead operate directly on raw `longs`, `doubles` and `Strings`.

+For future work we should consider using the java7 `invokedynamic` instruction to optimize this further.
+This would allow us to specialize based on runtime types.

 #### Data access